 Supplementary table S2: List of proteins detected by mass spectrometry in the purified samples, using the protocols of Khatter et al. or Bhaskar et al. with modifications.
 The row showing the presence of Ebp1 in the samples is highlighted.

-Supplementary table S3: Analysis of Ebp1-60S interface observed in various reported structures.
+Supplementary table S3: Analysis of Ebp1–60S interface observed in various reported structures.
 The residues of Ebp1 that are involved in interaction with more than one RNA and/or polypeptide are indicated by bold, italics fonts and underlined.
-Residues involved in polar interactions are indicated in red color. * Helix 59 of 28S rRNA is unmodelled in the 6LSR structure.
-Hence fewer number of interactions between EBP1 and 28S rRNA are listed here.
+Residues involved in polar interactions are indicated in red color. * Helix 59 of 28S rRNA is unmodelled in the PDB ID 6LSR structure.
+Hence fewer number of interactions between Ebp1 and 28S rRNA are listed here.

 Supplementary table S4: Angle of rotation of Ebp1 with respect to 60S in comparison to PDB:6SX0. * The axis of rotation is slightly inclined in comparison with axis of rotation observed in other structures.